-(S/NF/SS-3) The overall data correlations provided in the previous section, although in some instances have a low overall average, are unique enough to warrant further attention and continuous SUN STREAK activity.
-Even in the lowest reliability case (i.e., predictive), identification of even one important future event out of ten could in fact be highly significant in cost or life saving.
-There averages also do not do justice for the single unique cases that cost little to act upon, as in the case of the fugitive location cited in section 3.
+(S/NF/SS-3) Although the overall data correlations provided in the previous section have, in some instances, have a low overall average, the results are unique enough to warrant further attention and continued SUN STREAK activity.
+Even in the lowest reliability case (i.e., predictive), identification of even one important future event out of ten could in fact be highly significant for cost or life saving.
+These "averages" do not do justice to the single unique cases that cost little to act upon, as in the case of the fugitive location cited in section 3.